(This is a provisional program while we write a more comprehensive document.)

 3) Black Lives Matter!
 Jail killer cops!
 Dismantle the racist police and the criminal “justice” system!

-4) Reparations for Puerto Rico and for African-American, indigenous and all colonized communities.
+4) Reparations and self-determination for African-Americans, Puerto Ricans, and all indigenous and colonized communities!

 5) Reproductive justice: Free, accessible contraception and abortion on demand.
-The right and resources to raise healthy children.
+For the right and the resources to raise healthy children.

-7) Full civil and human rights for the LGBTQI community.
+7) Full civil and human rights for the LGBTQIA+ community!